Programs & Events at the McAuliffe-Shepard Discovery Center

 - Aviation Merit Badge

 We can also help with Cub Scouting!
 Please call and we will help set up the perfect workshop for your troop.

 Does your child or teen love space?
 Our seven Summer STEM Day Camps offer a full week of exciting hands-on science and engineering adventures for kids ages 5 - 14, from June 26 through August 11.
 Check out our summer camp page for details!

 On the 1st Friday of the month, from October through May, enjoy an evening of astronomy with Discovery Center educators and special guest speakers.
 Topics vary, covering new discoveries, historical events, scientific concepts and more.
 Doors open at 6:30 PM.
 Our Tonight's Sky planetarium show begins at 7 PM, with the evening's feature presentation starting at 8:15.
 Recommended for ages 8+.
 During the summer months, on the 1st Fridays of June, July, August and September, we switch from serious science to classic sci-fi, with vintage creature features beginning at 7 p.m.
 Our all-inclusive price for Super-Stellar Fridays: Free for members, $10/Adults, $9/Seniors & Students, $7/Children; children under 13 must be accompanied by an adult.

-If the skies are clear, members of the NH Astronomical Society will be out on the Discovery Center's southside front lawn, ready to provide a FREE skywatch.
+If the skies are clear, not only will our observatory be open, but members of the NH Astronomical Society will be out on the Discovery Center's southside front lawn, ready to provide a FREE skywatch.
 Gaze through their telescopes - or your own - at the wonders of the night sky.
 The skywatch begins at dusk during daylight savings time or 7 PM during standard time.

 Can't come to us?
 We can come to you!